DeSevilla/soundproof/README.md

 evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.

-Soundproof has some command-line options, but I mostly use it by directly editing and recompiling the code.
-It should always be compiled with `--release`, as the synth portions depend highly on optimizations that are not enabled in debug mode.
+Soundproof should always be compiled with `--release`, as the synth portions using FunDSP depend highly on optimizations that are not enabled in debug mode.
+It will not run in any reasonable time otherwise.

 ```
 Usage: soundproof.exe [OPTIONS]